Oktoberfest Chicken and Red Cabbage

-- Preheat oven to 350 degrees F (175 degrees C).Advertisement
+Preheat oven to 350 degrees F (175 degrees C).Advertisement

-- Place bacon in a large oven-safe or cast-iron skillet and cook over medium-high heat, turning occasionally, until evenly browned, about 10 minutes.
+Place bacon in a large oven-safe or cast-iron skillet and cook over medium-high heat, turning occasionally, until evenly browned, about 10 minutes.
 Drain the bacon slices on paper towels.
 When cool, crumble bacon; leave bacon drippings in the skillet.

-- Whisk flour, kosher salt, and smoked paprika together in a bowl.
+Whisk flour, kosher salt, and smoked paprika together in a bowl.
 Coat chicken thighs in the seasoned flour and brown on both sides in the hot bacon fat over medium heat, about 5 minutes per side; transfer chicken to a plate.
 Drain bacon grease except for 1 tablespoon; cook and stir onion and apple until onion is translucent and apple is softened, about 5 minutes.
 Stir red cabbage and bacon into onion-apple mixture, sprinkle with a pinch of kosher salt, and cook, stirring often, until cabbage is softened, 5 to 8 minutes.

-- Pour red wine vinegar and red wine into skillet.
+Pour red wine vinegar and red wine into skillet.
 Stir in brown sugar and cinnamon and bring cabbage mixture to a boil; cook until sauce is reduced by half, stirring often, about 10 minutes.
 Arrange chicken thighs on top of cabbage in the skillet.

-- Bake in the preheated oven until cabbage is tender and chicken is cooked through, about 40 minutes.
+Bake in the preheated oven until cabbage is tender and chicken is cooked through, about 40 minutes.
 An instant-read meat thermometer inserted into the thickest part of a thigh should read at least 160 degrees F (70 degrees C).

-- Aluminum foil helps keep food moist, ensures it cooks evenly, keeps leftovers fresh, and makes clean-up easy.
+Reynolds® Aluminum foil can be used to keep food moist, cook it evenly, and make clean-up easier.